 The helicopter over the North Rim is phenomenal, especially during the winter.
 Since the North Rim is higher in elevation, it is substantially greener with vegetation and also gets more snow than the South Rim.
 The North Rim is inaccessible during the winter, with the roads blocked off, so there is a blanket of untouched snow that seems endless when viewing it from the air.
 Even during the seasons that the North Rim is open, it is hard to get to, as it takes several hours to drive all the way around the canyon.
 So, for many, the only way to see the North Rim is by our helicopters.

-We also have the “Canyon Connoisseur with Jeep” tour that adds a Jeep excursion around the National Park with stops at Yavapai Point, El Tovar, Bright Angel Lodge, and Desert View Point.
-Jeep will pick you up after you disembark the airplane and will also drop you off at the airport after the excursion for your flight back to Boulder City.
+We also have the “Canyon Connoisseur with Hummer” tour that adds a Hummer excursion around the National Park with stops at Yavapai Point, El Tovar, Bright Angel Lodge, and Desert View Point.
+The hummer will pick you up after you disembark the airplane and will also drop you off at the airport after the excursion for your flight back to Boulder City.

 That’s all for this post!
 We hope this two part blog posting helped in deciding which South Rim tour you would like to take!
 If you still have a few general questions that need to be answered, click here!